earthly/earthly/docs/earthly-command/earthly-command.md

 For more information about build args see the [`ARG` Earthfile command](../earthfile/earthfile.md#arg).

-#### Environment Variables and .env File
+#### Environment Variables and .arg File

 As specified under the [options section](#options), all flag options have an environment variable equivalent, which can be used as an alternative.

-Furthermore, additional environment variables are also read from a file named `.env`, if one exists in the current directory.
-The syntax of the `.env` file is of the form
+Furthermore, additional environment variables are also read from a file named `.arg`, if one exists in the current directory.
+The syntax of the `.arg` file is of the form

 ```.env
 <NAME_OF_ENV_VAR>=<value>